Cut-throat finch: Taxonomy

+Description

 The cut-throat finch has plumage that is pale, sandy brown with flecks of black all over.
-They have a black-brown tail, a thick white chin and cheeks, and a chestnut brown patch on the belly.
+It has a black-brown tail, a thick white chin and cheeks, and a chestnut brown patch on the belly.
 The legs are a pink fleshy colour.
 The adult male has a bright red band across its throat (thus the name "cut throat"), while the male juveniles have a slightly duller red band.

 It has an estimated global extent of occurrence of 3,300,000 km2.
 It is found throughout much of Sub-Saharan Africa, particularly in the Sahel, eastern and southern parts of the continent.